LZ 127 Graf Zeppelin: Polar flight (1931)

 The polar flight (Polarfahrt 1931) lasted from 24 to 31 July 1931.
-The ship rendezvoused with the Soviet icebreaker Malygin, which had the Italian polar explorer Umberto Nobile aboard.
+The ship rendezvoused with the Soviet icebreaker Malygin, which had Italian polar explorer Umberto Nobile aboard.
 It exchanged 120 kg of souvenir mail with the airship, which Eckener landed on the Arctic Ocean.
-Fifty thousand cards and letters, weighing 300 kg, were flown.
+Fifty thousand cards and letters, weighing 300 kg, were carried.
 The costs of the expedition were met largely by the sale of special postage stamps issued by Germany and the Soviet Union to frank the mail carried on the flight.

-The writer Arthur Koestler was one of two journalists on board, along with a multinational team of scientists led by the Soviet Professor Samoilowich, who measured the Earth's magnetic field, and a Soviet radio operator.
+Writer Arthur Koestler was one of two journalists on board, along with a multinational team of scientists led by Soviet Professor Samoilowich (ru), who measured the Earth's magnetic field, and a Soviet radio operator.
 The expedition photographed and mapped Franz Josef Land accurately for the first time, and came within 910 km of the North Pole.
 It deployed three early radiosondes over the Arctic to collect meteorological data from the upper atmosphere.